-In order to receive respite care the local authority needs to conduct assessments with both the adult and the carer, to ensure they are both eligible (see Assessment).
+In order to receive respite care the local authority needs to conduct assessments with both the adult and the carer, to ensure they are both eligible (see Assessment chapter).

-Carers can request a carer’s assessment from the local authority where the adult is ordinarily resident (see Ordinary Residence).
+Carers can request a carer’s assessment from the local authority where the adult is ordinarily resident (see Ordinary Residence chapter).

 A carer’s assessment should consider: